Florida Hourly Paycheck Calculator

 City/County Employee Local Income Tax?
 Typical Rate Notes

-• Pay frequency: Employers must pay on a regular schedule (commonly biweekly or semimonthly) and provide itemized wage statements.
+• Pay frequency: Employers must pay regularly (biweekly/semimonthly) with itemized wage statements.

-• Recordkeeping: Accurate timekeeping and payroll record retention are required.
+• Recordkeeping: Accurate timekeeping and payroll records are required.

 How do I use the Florida Hourly Paycheck Calculator?

 Enter hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, and pretax/post-tax deductions.
-The calculator applies FICA and federal withholding (no Florida state/local tax) to estimate your take-home with a clear breakdown.
+The calculator applies FICA and federal withholding to estimate take-home pay.

 No. Florida has no state or local wage income tax.
-Your check includes federal income tax, Social Security, Medicare, and any deductions you elect.
+Your paycheck includes federal withholding and FICA.

-Add overtime with the correct multiplier (typically 1.5× after 40 hours/week).
-Enter differentials, tips, and supplemental wages separately so the calculator recomputes withholding accurately.
+Enter overtime (1.5× after 40 hours), differentials, tips, and supplemental wages separately for accurate withholding calculation.

-Reported tips are taxable for federal income tax and FICA.
-Include cash and charged tips to ensure correct withholding and to confirm total pay meets minimum wage when a tip credit is used.
+Tips are taxable for federal and FICA.
+Include all tips to ensure correct withholding and minimum-wage compliance.

 Are bonuses and commissions taxed differently?

-They are supplemental wages.
-Employers may use a flat supplemental federal rate or aggregate with regular wages; FICA also applies.
-Enter amounts separately to compare methods.
+Supplemental wages: flat federal rate or aggregated with regular wages; FICA applies.
+Enter separately to compare methods.

 Yes.
-Multiply typical weekly hours by 52, add expected tips/bonuses, then run the estimate with your pay frequency and deductions to see an approximate annual net total.
+Multiply weekly hours by 52, add expected tips/bonuses, then run estimate with deductions and pay frequency.

 “My FL take-home seems low—did I set W-4 right?”
-“Overtime vs. second job—which nets more?”
-“Best pretax mix to raise net?”
-“Flat supplemental vs. aggregate for bonuses?”
-“Biweekly vs. semimonthly differences?”
+“Overtime vs. second job—what nets more?”
+“Best pretax mix?”

 State List